What should I bring to my appointment?

 All vaccines take time to become effective, and some must be given in a series over a period of days or sometimes weeks.
 Ideally, you should set up an appointment 4 to 6 weeks before your trip.
 However, in certain situations shorter time spans are also acceptable.
 Make a travel appointment as soon as you know your itinerary so we can discuss your needs.

 Will medical insurance cover travel visit and vaccinations?

 Travel appointments vary in price depending upon the number of vaccines you will be getting.
 We will provide you with a detailed bill that you can submit to your insurance company for reimbursement.
 Reimbursement depends upon your specific policy, and we suggest contacting your insurance company to check if they will cover any of your vaccines and office visit.

 We carry a wide range of vaccines, from the common to the more exotic; including Yellow Fever, Japanese Encephalitis, Rabies, Cholera and Typhoid, and are also able to write prescriptions for malaria prophylaxis, antibiotics for traveler’s diarrhea, and altitude medication.

 Recommendations regarding pre-travel immunizations and medications will be made based on your personal travel plans including your destinations, planned activities, length of stay and health history.
 If you are looking for general recommendations, the Center for Disease Control (www.cdc.gov) is a great resource.

 What will the cost for my appointment be?

+An office fee will apply to your visit.
 The cost for your visit is based on the services required and will vary based on the recommended vaccinations you choose to receive.
 As North America’s leading provider of travel vaccines, we are able to negotiate competitive rates with manufacturers and pass the savings on to our patients.

 What forms of payment are accepted?